worldline/openshift-cartridge-tomee/README.md

 Note: You can get the information in the uri above from running `rhc domain show`

+Note 2: To deploy at /, name your war ROOT.war

 If you have already committed large files to your Git repo, you rewrite or reset the history of those files in Git to an earlier point in time and then `git push --force` to apply those changes on the remote OpenShift server.
 A `git gc` on the remote OpenShift repo can be forced with (Note: tidy also does other cleanup including clearing log